LR 424 is open on a drop-in and limited appointment basis to Sierra College students and staff.

 Student writers must be present to receive assistance.
 Papers may not be dropped off or sent by e-mail.
 Students working on a group project must be present to have their portion of the project reviewed.

-Students receive assistance on a first-come, first-served basis.
+Students who drop in receive assistance on a first-come, first-served basis.
 During busy times, students put their names on a waiting list to get help from a staff member.
 However, when staff members are not busy, students should ask the staff directly for help.

 Students may receive assistance at any stage of the writing process, from idea generation to final draft.